Chart Color Schemes

 Centennial Park demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Centennial Park is notably higher than broader benchmarks.
-Specifically, 57.7% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-This educational advantage is reflected in the types of qualifications held: bachelor degrees are most common at 38.0%, followed by postgraduate qualifications (16.2%) and graduate diplomas (3.5%).
-Vocational pathways account for 20.2% of qualifications among those aged 15 and above, with advanced diplomas making up 10.3% and certificates 9.9%.
+Centennial Park's residents aged 15+ have a higher educational attainment than broader benchmarks.
+57.7% hold university qualifications compared to 30.4% nationally and 32.2% in NSW.
+Bachelor degrees are the most common at 38.0%, followed by postgraduate qualifications (16.2%) and graduate diplomas (3.5%).
+Vocational pathways account for 20.2%, with advanced diplomas at 10.3% and certificates at 9.9%.

-Educational participation is high in the area, with 26.0% of residents currently enrolled in formal education.
+Educational participation is high, with 26.0% currently enrolled in formal education.
 This includes 8.6% in tertiary education, 5.5% in primary education, and 5.3% pursuing secondary education.

 Frequently Asked Questions - Education